Dementia Circle

 Late Stage

-Severe cognitive impairment, loss of communication ability, dependence on caregivers for most activities.
+Severe cognitive impairment, loss of communication ability, and dependence on caregivers for most activities define the late stage of dementia.

-Not everyone progresses at the same pace, but planning early helps families prepare for evolving needs.
+Not everyone progresses at the same pace, but planning early helps families prepare for evolving needs in caregiving for dementia.

 Daily Life Impact